It’s hard enough to make a permanent change of station overseas. Military families are finding it agonizing in a pandemic-torn world.

 - Press freedom 0

-The United States’ case rate, the highest in the Index, is likely impacted by its poor public health policy and its leaders’ routine neglect of facts in public communications, results in a very weak score in this category.
+The United States’ extremely high case rate and fairly high death rate are likely impacted by its poor public health policy and the Trump administration's routine neglect of facts in public communications, resulting in a weak score in this category.

 - CDC changes testing guidance: The CDC changed its guidance in late August, saying that contacts of positive COVID-19 cases without symptoms do not need to get tested.
 The abrupt change has been linked to pressure from top Trump administration officials, who have been accused of trying to keep case numbers artificially low.
 Read More